concord-consortium/s3-deploy-action/README.md

 - If it is a tag it will be:
 `models-resources/name-of-project/version/[tag-name]`

+This action currently assumes there will be an index.html and index-top.html file created in `dist` by the build.
+The index-top.html should reference its dependencies using a prefix of `branch/[branch-name]/` or `version/[tag-name]/`.
+This way the index-top.html can be copied up and will be able to find its resources.

+The max-age of the files in branches is configured to be 0.
+This way changes to branches are seen immediately.
+Branches should not be used in production with high numbers of users.

+The max-age of the files in the version folder is set to be 1 year.
+Versions should not change so they can be cached basically forever.

+The index files have their max-age set to 0 even for versions.
+These files should be small so it isn't important if they are cached.
+Also when the index-top.html file is copied to the top level that change should apply immediately.

 The list of branches in topBranches will have their `index-top.html` file copied and renamed with the branch name.
 So in this case, if the main branch is pushed,